-Manuscript submitted December 30, 2012.

-A. Harati and J. Picone are with the Department of Electrical and Computer Engineering at Temple University, 1947 North 12th Street, Philadelphia, Pennsylvania 19027 USA (phone: 215-204-4841; fax: 215-204-5960; email: joseph.picone@isip.piconepress.com).

 INTRODUCTION

 The goal of a Spoken Term Detection (STD) system is “to rapidly detect the presence of a word or phrase in a large audio corpus of heterogeneous speech material” (Fiscus et al., 2007).
 As shown in Figure 1, STD systems typically index the audio data as a preprocessing step, allowing users to rapidly search the index files using common information retrieval approaches.
 Indexing can be done using a speech to text (STT) system (Miller et al., 2007), or simpler engines based on phoneme recognition (Nexidia, 2008).
 Like most detection tasks, STD can be characterized in terms of two kinds of errors: false alarms and missed detections (Martin et al., 1997).
 The overall error can be defined as a linear combination of these two errors.
 In this paper, we give equal weights to both types of errors.

 Search engines have been used extensively to retrieve information from text files.
 Regular expressions (Duford, 1993) and statistically-based information retrieval algorithms (Manning et al., 2008) have been the foundations of such searches for many years.
 Text-based search algorithms use simple character recognition and character matching algorithms in which the identity of a character is known with probability 1 (no ambiguity).
 Unlike searching text data, searching through audio data requires handling ambiguity at the acoustic level.
 Determining the presence of a particular phone or word is not an exact science and must be observed through probabilities.
 A similarity measure used in such searches is typically based on some kind of score computed from a machine learning system.
 For text–based search systems, the performance of the system is independent of the term being searched (at least for a language like English where words are explicitly separated using spaces).
 For audio-based searches, however, the performance of the system depends on many external factors including the acoustic channel, speech rate, accent, language, vocabulary size and the inherent confusability of the search terms.
-Here we address the latter problem – predicting the reliability of a search term based on its inherent confusability.
+Here we address only the latter problem – predicting the reliability of a search term based on its inherent confusability.